Jolokia Protocol

 http://localhost:8080/jolokia/list?maxObjects=100

-will limit the response to at max 100 values.
+will limit the response to at most 100 values.

-POST request take the processing instructions within the JSON request below the key config:
+POST requests take the processing instructions within the JSON request under the config field:

 {